Miksiii/profiler2017/README.md

 How to run:
 ------------

-- Use your terminal to navigate to the root of a web server:
+- Use your terminal to navigate to the root of a your web server.
+For example:

 ```ruby
 C:\xampp\htdocs